crypticCaroline/puppyplaymates/README.md

 * To deliver an easy sign up and log in process
 * I want to allow users to be able to reset their passwords if they forget their details
 * To safeguard users content and only allow the author or profile owner to edit/delete content
-* To safeguard users by having a report pathway and to be able to remove inappropriate comments or accounts
+* To safeguard users by having a report pathway and to be able to remove inappropriate comments, images and accounts

 ## Structure